kozalosev/DeskChan-Launcher/README.md

 - installs DeskChan into the directory of the same name if cannot find it already installed and up to date;
 - launches the application.

-As usual it supports command line arguments that allow users to configure various aspects of the launcher's work, listed below:
+As usual, it supports command line arguments, that allow users to configure various aspects of the launcher's work, listed below:

 | Argument                     | Description                                                                                                                                                                                                                                                                         |
 | ---------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |